swiftlang/swift-evolution/Proposal.md

 #### Removing elements

-Within a range-replaceable collection, you can remove the elements represented by a range set.
-The implementation provides an additional, in-place overload for range-replaceable collections that also conform to `MutableCollection`.
+Within a range-replaceable collection, you can remove the elements represented by a range set. `removeAll(at:)` is a new `RangeReplaceableCollection` requirement with a default implementation, along with additional overload for collections that also conform to `MutableCollection`.

 ```swift
 extension RangeReplaceableCollection {